 - Diverse experience through curriculum, study abroad, internship opportunities, and a variety of perspectives from students and faculty

-    - For UF students: option to begin working on the degree while completing UF undergraduate studies or graduate work
+- Current UF students may begin working on the degree while completing UF undergraduate studies or graduate work

 Frequently Asked Questions

 - What is the difference between MSM and MBA and why should I do MSM instead of MBA?

 MBA programs generally require at least two years of work experience.
 MSM does not require work experience but offers students flexibility in tailoring their program with elective choices, study abroad options and internship availability..
 Here are some things you should think about when comparing MSM to MBA: